sudipta-swain/feature-goal/README.md

 # feature-goal
-This is my second attempt in my Git platform
+This is my second attempt in Git platform